MV Queen of the Oceans: 2002–2020: Oceana

 In November 2002, Ocean Princess entered service with P&O Cruises, operating from Fort Lauderdale, Florida.
 Her official naming ceremony took place in Southampton, England on 21 May 2003.
 She was christened by Anne, Princess Royal.

 In 2003, P&O Princess Cruises merged with Carnival Corporation to become Carnival Corporation & plc.
 As a result, Oceana came under the ownership of Carnival UK, but continued to operate with the P&O Cruises fleet.

 Oceana was last renovated between 29 November and 17 December 2017 after she underwent a £31 million refit at the Blohm+Voss shipyard in Hamburg.
 Technical work and public area refurbishment were undertaken.

 On 7 July 2020, amid the COVID-19 pandemic, P&O announced that it had sold Oceana to an undisclosed buyer.

 2020–present: Queen of the Oceans

 On 8 July 2020, Greek newspaper Naftemporiki reported that the Iliopoulos family, who lead Seajets, was considering purchasing Oceana to begin cruise operations.
 The reports were later confirmed after Oceana was delivered to Seajets on 21 July 2020 at Patras.
 The former Oceana was later spotted with the Union flag on her bow painted over and bearing a new name, Queen of the Oceans, while docked at Patras.

+As of August 2026, the ship has never re-entered service and has remained laid up in Greece since 2020.
+As of September 2026, the ship is listed for sale with a price of US$95m.